daumling/jsPanel-dialog/README.md

 The extension requires the `jsDialog.modal` extension in order to work with modal dialogs.

-<span style="color:red; font-size: larger">This extension requires browsers that support ES6 (most modern browsers do).
-Internet Explorer, for example, is NOT supported!
+**This extension requires browsers that support ES6 (most modern browsers do).
+Internet Explorer, for example, is NOT supported!**

 ## HTML

-The extension accepts several different ways to speficy the HTML to display.
+The extension accepts several different ways to specify the HTML to display.

 ### Nodes or DocumentFragments